-Cooperative Education Program-A program that formally integrates a student's academic studies with work experience in employer organizations.
+Cooperative Education and Internship Program-A program that formally integrates a student's academic studies with work experience in employer organizations.
 Work experiences are paid.

-Corequisite-The requirement, usually a course, that must be taken in conjunction with, or previously passed, when registering in a course with corequisite requirements.
+Corequisite-A requirement, usually a course, that must be previously passed or taken in conjunction with another course